-BDNF acts on certain neurons of the central nervous system and the peripheral nervous system, helping to support the survival of existing neurons, and encourage the growth and differentiation of new neurons and synapses.In the brain, it is active in the hippocampus, cortex, and basal forebrain—areas vital to learning, memory, and higher thinking.
+BDNF acts on certain neurons of the central nervous system and the peripheral nervous system, helping to support the survival of existing neurons, and encouraging the growth and differentiation of new neurons and synapses.In the brain, it is active in the hippocampus, cortex, and basal forebrain—areas vital to learning, memory, and higher thinking.
 BDNF is especially important for long-term memory.
 Although the vast majority of neurons in the mammalian brain are formed prenatally, parts of the adult brain retain the ability to grow new neurons from neural stem cells in a process known as neurogenesis.
 Neurotrophins are proteins that help to stimulate and control neurogenesis, BDNF being one of the most active.
 Which makes BDNF one of the most important aspects of brain function and brain health.

 BDNF & Muscle

 Next to physical exercise which has been shown to elevate BDNF significantly (1).
 When it comes to brain function and biological health the two main factors involved are muscle mass and muscle strength – click here for a full article on this research.
 Both, muscle mass and muscle strength highly depend on the neuro-muscular system therefore brain function and health.
 Specifically BDNF also expresses itself in your neuromuscular system where it protects neuro-motors from degradation.
 The neuromotor is the most critical element in your muscle.
 Without the neuromotor, your muscle is like an engine without ignition.
 Neuro-motor degradation is part of the process that explains age-related muscle atrophy.